michaelacosta-rpi/codex/README.md

 - **Video hosting service**: placeholder HTTP service representing the media backend.
 - **Database**: PostgreSQL for development data.

+The admin and client portals now rely on the shared PostgreSQL instance for user identity data.
+The client API exposes helper endpoints so that users created from the admin side can immediately access the client portal when tagged for that surface.

 ### Build and run the container

 ```